KnowYourLines/drf-api-template/README.md

 ```
 docker-compose up
 ```
-Stop running containers and remove images to wipe the db (eg. before testing new API changes):
+Stop running containers and remove images to wipe the db before testing new API changes:
 ```
 docker-compose down --rmi all
 ```